flowingis/dustman/README.md

 ##### Release details

-- Add warning messages
-- Merge warnings are now thrown if there is an empty build pipeline
+- Add shell command series which can be added before and after the build tasks

 ---